Who says you have to spend money to get more traffic?

 A simple way to increase your search traffic is to use schema markup.

-But there is one big issue, schema markup is a bit complicated to implement.
-Because of that, Google created a Structured Data Markup Helper to guide you.
+However, schema markup is a bit complicated to implement.
+Which is why Google created a Structured Data Markup Helper to guide you.

 All you have to do is select what kind of markup you want to use, type in your URL, and go through the walkthrough wizard.